AndreaPossidente/prestashop-nextjs13/README.md

-# Prestashop Next.js 13 integration through Webservice API
+# Prestashop Next.js 13 Headless integration through Webservice API

 The project is still in development, some models and functionalities are missing and will be added soon